 As mentioned numerous times before, frozen shoulder and adhesive capsulitis are terms used interchangeably with differences in etiology.
 What we mean by that is that while there are many similarities, they differ in the actual cause.

-Primary or TRUE Adhesive Capsulitis is a condition related to other diseases.
+Primary or true Adhesive Capsulitis is a condition related to other diseases.
 In other words, another health condition was the reason why adhesive capsulitis emerged.
 The most common co-conditions that could result in adhesive capsulitis include autoimmune disease (such as rheumatoid arthritis), diabetes, heart disease, stroke, Parkinson’s, hypothyroidism, lung diseases, and even shoulder surgery or neck dissection.
-In fact, published research reports the prevalence of adhesive capsulitis at 20% in patients with diabetes.
+Published research reports the prevalence of adhesive capsulitis at 20% in patients with diabetes.
 Patients with the primary adhesive capsulitis (secondary frozen shoulder) will complain of pain and loss of mobility.

 The rotator cuffs are a group of four muscles that help mobility and keep the shoulder joint stable.
 The four significant mobilizers or stabilizers of the shoulder are: